nukelabasia/wmcp2017-WordPress/wp-content/plugins/powr-pinterest-feed/readme.txt

 = 1.6.2 =
 Bug Fixes (resolved some PHP notices seen by some users)

+= 1.6.3 =
+Supports latest plugins from POWr

 == Changelog ==
 = 1.0 =
 * First released version